FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Control-Visibility-with-Layers.md

 ### Control Visibility with Layers
 Much like AutoCAD and Photoshop, Layers in FormIt allow you to manage the visibility of objects in your scene.
 We are going to create a layer to save and hide the building mass for analysis in the future.

-If you did not complete the last section, download and open the **farnsworth03.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442)

 ### Create Layers

 1. Go to the [**Layers Palette**](../formit-introduction/tool-bars.md) and click the **+** sign three times to create three layers